Lara Montecalvo

-Lara Elizabeth Montecalvo (née Lara Elizabeth Ewens; born 1974) is an American lawyer from Rhode Island who has served as a United States circuit judge of the United States Court of Appeals for the First Circuit since 2022.
+Lara Elizabeth Montecalvo (née Ewens; born 1974) is an American lawyer from Rhode Island who has served as a United States circuit judge of the United States Court of Appeals for the First Circuit since 2022.

 Early life and education

 Born Lara Elizabeth Ewens in 1974 in Syracuse, New York, Montecalvo received her Bachelor of Arts from Swarthmore College in 1996 and her Juris Doctor from Boston College Law School in 2000.
 She is married to Craig Montecalvo, and they have one child.

 Career

 Montecalvo started her legal career as a trial attorney in the United States Department of Justice Tax Division from 2000 to 2004.
 From 2004 to 2020, she served as an assistant public defender in the Rhode Island Public Defender's Office; she served in multiple roles within the office including as a trial attorney from 2004 to 2010, as an appellate attorney from 2010 to 2014 and as chief of the appellate division from 2014 to 2020.
 In March 2020, Montecalvo was nominated by Rhode Island Governor Gina Raimondo to serve as the Public Defender of Rhode Island.